-Band 5 13-15 The realisation of the character is informed by an in-depth understanding of the role and its function in the play.
-An accomplished interpretation of the piece based on a detailed understanding of the style/genre of the play.
-A highly effective and perceptive understanding of the process of moving from page to stage; always identifies when something is not working and is able to come up with wholly workable solutions.
-Band 4 10-12 The realisation of the character is informed by a clear understanding of the role and its function in the play.
-An effective interpretation of the piece based on a good understanding of the style/genre of the play.
-A constructive and sustained understanding of the process of moving from page to stage; frequently identifies when something is not working and is able to come up with broadly workable solutions.
-Band 3 7-9 A proficient realisation of the character informed by an understanding of the role and its function in the play.
-A believable interpretation of the piece based on an understanding of the style/genre of the play.
-A competent understanding of the process of moving from page to stage; occasionally identifies when something is not working and is sometimes able to come up with solutions.
-Band 2 4-6 A variable realisation of the character informed by a partial understanding of the role and its function in the play.
-An uneven interpretation of the piece based on a variable understanding of the style/genre of the play.
-A patchy understanding of the process of moving from page to stage; seldom identifies when something is not working and often needs guidance as to what to do.
-Band 1 1-3 An implausible realisation of the character informed by a limited understanding of the role and its function in the play.
-A one-dimensional interpretation of the piece based on a basic understanding of the style/genre of the play.
-A limited understanding of the process of moving from page to stage; relies on others to give guidance when things are not working.
-0 • Work that does not meet the criteria for Band 1.
+• The realisation of the character is informed by an in-depth understanding of the role and its function in the play.
+Band 5 13-15 • An accomplished interpretation of the piece based on a detailed understanding of the style/ genre of the play.
+A highly effective and perceptive understanding of the process of moving from page to stage; always identifies when something is not working and is able to come up with wholly workable solutions. • The realisation of the character is informed by a clear understanding of the role and its function in the play.
+Band 4 10-12 • An effective interpretation of the piece based on a good understanding of the style/genre of the play.
+A constructive and sustained understanding of the process of moving from page to stage; frequently identifies when something is not working and is able to come up with broadly workable solutions. • A proficient realisation of the character informed by an understanding of the role and its function in the play.
+Band 3 7-9 • A believable interpretation of the piece based on an understanding of the style/genre of the play. • A competent understanding of the process of moving from page to stage; occasionally identifies when something is not working and is sometimes able to come up with solutions. • A variable realisation of the character informed by a partial understanding of the role and its function in the play.
+Band 2 4-6 • An uneven interpretation of the piece based on a variable understanding of the style/genre of the play.
+A patchy understanding of the process of moving from page to stage; seldom identifies when something is not working and often needs guidance as to what to do. • An implausible realisation of the character informed by a limited understanding of the role and its function in the play.
+Band 1 1-3 • A one-dimensional interpretation of the piece based on a basic understanding of the style/ genre of the play. • A limited understanding of the process of moving from page to stage; relies on others to give guidance when things are not working.
+0 No creditable response.